St. Catharines: Television

-The Niagara region currently has no locally based television service of its own.
+The Niagara region has no television service of its own.
 Stations broadcasting from Toronto, Hamilton and Buffalo are available over-the-air in the region, and the region has a local transmitter (CKVP-DT) rebroadcasting the Barrie CTV 2 station CKVR-DT.
 A local specialty news and information channel called Niagara News TV launched in February 2011, but ceased operations only 3 months later in April.
 In 2003, a local business consortium applied to the Canadian Radio-television and Telecommunications Commission (CRTC) for a licence to operate TV Niagara, a community television station in St. Catharines.
 The application was denied by the CRTC in 2005, citing concerns about the group's business plan and its dependence on gaining audience share in the Toronto market.